 Ayurvedic Buttermilk Pancakes

 Pancakes are easy to make and a sure winner with just about anyone, anytime of day, or night!
-This recipe is light because there is no egg and milk combination helping it easier to digest, and easy because you just put all the ingredients in a bowl and whisk.
+What makes this recipe Ayurvedic, you may ask?
+Ayurveda pays attention to all facets of diet and lifestyle— food combinations, and how food impacts digestion being two examples.
+In this pancake recipe, there is no egg and milk combination helping it easier to digest.
 My son cannot tell the difference between these pancakes and a traditional one made with with eggs and milk.

 If you're new to my blog, welcome!